The Throne WatchersLos vigilantes del trono

 Gente of Thrones has sleek production values, spine-tingling music and great comic timing.

 Palmini was always a big fan of the show.
-Michael Díaz., who plays Lord Abogado in the 3:18 minute trailer, recently binge watched the show and was hooked.
+Díaz, who plays Lord Abogado in the 3:18 minute trailer, recently binge-watched the show and was hooked.

 If their parody Pa Pa Land was a turning point, this is an entirely new plateau.